Optical Approach to Gravitational Redshift: Introduction

 \section{Introduction}

-The general theory of relativity has been accepted as the most satisfactory theory of gravitation.
-This acceptance rests partly on its conceptual and structural elegance, and partly on its agreement with experimental observation.
-But the theory has been essentially mathematical in character, being concerned with the consequences of a ``geometrization'' of the space-time manifold.
-Thus the application of the theory involves the use of special mathematical methods which, although relevant to optics in many cases, may easily be considered separately from it.
-In attempting to deduce their optical nature, one may pass from the mathematical language to the physical language, and see how they can be reconciled with each other.

-Four classic tests are usually cited as experimental verifications of the general theory of relativity: the gravitational redshift of spectral lines, the deflection of light by the Sun, the precession of the perihelion of the orbit of the planet Mercury, and the time delay of radar echoes passing close to the Sun.
+Four classic tests are recognized as experimental verifications of the general theory of relativity: the gravitational redshift of spectral lines, the deflection of light by the Sun, the precession of the perihelion of the orbit of the planet Mercury, and the time delay of radar echoes passing close to the Sun.
 Three of these tests examine the influence of the gravitational potential on the propagation of light.
 Only the planetary orbit precession investigates the motion of a particle of finite mass in the gravitational field of the Sun.
-Because these are optical phenomena, one may raise a question as to whether the three classic tests can also be inferred from the point of view of optics.
+The general theory has been essentially mathematical in character, being concerned with the consequences of a ``geometrization'' of the space-time manifold.
+The application of the theory involves thus the use of special mathematical methods which, although relevant to optics in three cases, may easily be considered separately from it.
+Because these are optical phenomena, nevertheless, one may raise a question as to whether the three classic tests can also be inferred from the point of view of optics.

-It is actually possible to predict these tests in a valid manner on the basis of optics.
-This paper explores an optical version of gravitational redshift, and shows how the deflection of light and the radar echo delay can be calculated therefrom.
-The interpretation proposed in this paper ascribes the redshift effect to an optical phenomenon related to the speed of light in a non-uniform medium.
-It will be of particular interest to note that the deflection of light and the radar echo delay can also be correctly derived from the equation for rays in geometrical optics without using the geodesic equations or the field equations of general relativity.
-As a matter of fact, there is a formal equivalence of expressions between general relativity and geometrical optics, apparently unrelated areas of physics.
-The development of an optical analogy suggests introducing an optical metric, an optical version of the Schwarzschild metric.